ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

     type family S a where
         S a = T a

-As implemented now, if this proposal were to be accepted, it would not be possible to write ``S``, because there is no way of stating the ``C a`` constraint.
+If this proposal were to be accepted now, it would not be possible to write ``S``, because there is no way of stating the ``C a`` constraint.
 Top-level kind signatures solve this issue handily.

 ::

     type S :: forall (a :: Type) -> C a => Type
     type family S a where
         S a = T a

-There are no substantial conflicts with other compiler features, because it is a simple extension of existing functionality with fairly minimal potential for conflict.

 Costs and Drawbacks
 -------------------